steqeq/0000/docs/conceptual/gpu-arch/mi300-performance-counters.rst

   "``ALUStalledByLDS``", "Percentage of GPU time ALU units are stalled due to the LDS input queue being full or the output queue not being ready.
 Reduce this by reducing the LDS bank conflicts or the number of LDS accesses if possible.
 Value range: 0% (optimal) to 100%."
   "``FetchSize``", "Total kilobytes fetched from the video memory.
 This is measured with all extra fetches and any cache or memory effects taken into account."
   "``FlatLDSInsts``", "Average number of flat instructions that read from or write to LDS, executed per work item (affected by flow control)."
   "``FlatVMemInsts``", "Average number of flat instructions that read from or write to the video memory, executed per work item (affected by flow control).
-Includes FLAT instructions that read from or write to scratch."
+Includes flat instructions that read from or write to scratch."
   "``GDSInsts``", "Average number of global data share read/write instructions executed per work item (affected by flow control)."
   "``GPUBusy``", "Percentage of time GPU is busy."
   "``L2CacheHit``", "Percentage of fetch, write, atomic, and other instructions that hit the data in L2 cache.
 Value range: 0% (no hit) to 100% (optimal)."
   "``LDSBankConflict``", "Percentage of GPU time LDS is stalled by bank conflicts.
 Value range: 0% (optimal) to 100%."
   "``LDSInsts``", "Average number of LDS read/write instructions executed per work item (affected by flow control).
-Excludes FLAT instructions that read from or write to LDS."
+Excludes flat instructions that read from or write to LDS."
   "``MemUnitBusy``", "Percentage of GPU time the memory unit is active.
 The result includes the stall time (`MemUnitStalled`).
 This is measured with all extra fetches and writes and any cache or memory effects taken into account.
 Value range: 0% to 100% (fetch-bound)."
   "``MemUnitStalled``", "Percentage of GPU time the memory unit is stalled.
 Try reducing the number or size of fetches and writes if possible.
 Value range: 0% (optimal) to 100%."
   "``MemWrites32B``", "Total number of effective 32B write transactions to the memory."